-You can find instructions for all of our favorite pom pom patterns in our online course How to Master Pom Poms & Tassels!
+You can find instructions for all of our favorite pom pom patterns here!

 Once you’re done wrapping all your yarn in your desired pattern or single color, lay an 18″ strand of embroidery floss on your work surface.
 Next, carefully slide your yarn onto the middle of the embroidery floss.
 If you bend your cardboard lengthwise, the yarn will slide off more easily.

-Follow the steps in our pom pom video lesson to tie your pom pom into a large pom pom pancake.
+Follow the steps here to tie your pom pom into a large pom pom pancake.
 Be sure the embroidery floss is centered on your pancake before you tighten!

-Next, continue following the instructions in the video to trim your pom pom to perfection using your trim guide. 🙂
+Next, continue following the instructions to trim your pom pom to perfection using your trim guide. 🙂

 To attach your pom pom to your beanie, cut a piece of worsted weight yarn about 10″ long.
 Using the plastic needle, thread the worsted weight yarn under the interior string of the pom pom.
 Pull yarn through so that the pom pom is in the center of it.